grafana/k6-docs/docs/sources/next/examples/distribute-workloads.md

 ---
 title: Distribute workloads across VUs
-excerpt: How to configure different amounts of traffic for different VU behaviors
+description: How to configure different amounts of traffic for different VU behaviors
 slug: /distribute-workloads
 weight: 24
 ---